A determinant for automorphisms of groups: Preliminaries

 \section{Preliminaries}

 We start giving some easy, general results for direct products of monoids.
+In the following, if $M$ is a monoid and $f$ and $g$ are functions whose images are subsets of $M$, we will say that $[\im f,\im g]=1$ meaning that $\im f$ and $\im g$ commute elementwise.
 Let $H$ and $K$ be monoids and take into account the following set which is a slight generalization of that defined in \cite{John} and in \cite{BidCurMcC}

-Endowed with row-by-column multiplication $\cdot$, where multiplying by coordinates means composing functions and a sum of functions is the usual pointwise sum, $(M,\cdot)$ is a monoid, which is isomorphic with $\End(H\times K)$ by the following Proposition whose easy proof can be retrieved from \cite{BidCurMcC} or in more general terms from \cite{John}.
+Endowed with row-by-column multiplication $``\cdot"$, where multiplying by coordinates means composing functions and a sum of functions is the usual pointwise sum, $(M,\cdot)$ is a monoid, which is isomorphic with $\End(H\times K)$ by the following Proposition whose easy proof can be retrieved from \cite{BidCurMcC} or in more general terms from \cite{John}.

 \begin{prop} Let $H$ and $K$ be monoids.
 Then $\End(H\times K)\simeq \mathcal{M}_{H,K}$. \end{prop}

 Let $H$ and $K$ be two monoids and let $\varphi$ be an automorphism of $H\times K$.
 Making use of Proposition \ref{end}, in the following we will frequently write where the components satisfy the properties inherited by $\mathcal{M}_{H,K}$.